Japanese swordsmithing: Modern swordsmithing

 Traditional swords are still made in Japan and occasionally elsewhere; they are termed "shinsakuto" or "shinken" (true sword), and can be very expensive.
 These are not considered reproductions as they are made by traditional techniques and from traditional materials.
 Swordsmiths in Japan are licensed; acquiring this license requires a long apprenticeship.
 Outside Japan there are a couple of smiths working by traditional or mostly traditional techniques, and occasional short courses taught in Japanese swordsmithing.

-A very large number of low-quality reproduction katana and wakizashi are available; their prices usually range between $10 to about $200.
+A very large number of low-quality reproduction katana and wakizashi are available; their prices usually range between $10 and about $200.
 These cheap blades are Japanese in shape only—they are usually machine made and machine sharpened and minimally hardened or heat-treated.
 The hamon pattern (if any) on the blade is applied by scuffing, etching, or otherwise marking the surface, without any difference in hardness or temper of the edge.
 The metal used to make low-quality blades is mostly cheap stainless steel, and typically is much harder and more brittle than true katana.
 Finally, cheap reproduction Japanese swords usually have fancy designs on them since they are just for show.
-Better-quality reproduction katana typically range from $200 to about $1000 (though some can go easily above two thousand for quality production blades, folded and often traditionally constructed and with a proper polish), and high-quality or custom-made reproductions can go up to $15,000–$50,000.
+Better-quality reproduction katana typically range from $200 to about $1000 (though some can go easily above $2000 for quality production blades, folded and often traditionally constructed and with a proper polish), and high-quality or custom-made reproductions can go up to $15,000–$50,000.
 These blades are made to be used for cutting and are usually heat-treated.
 High-quality reproductions made from carbon steel will often have a differential hardness or temper similar to traditionally made swords, and will show a hamon; they will not show a hada (grain), since they are generally not made from folded steel.